vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

  (source: [Twitter](https://twitter.com/usddio))

 * On the [website](https://usdd.io/#/), USDD promises multiple times to be decentralized, tamper-proof, and independent from centralized entities.
-This shows a very unique understanding of those designations, given that a 5-of-7 multi-sig, fully controls USDD.
-All of the key holders are centralized entities.
+This shows a very unique interpretation of these terms, given that a 5-of-7 multi-sig fully controls USDD.
+The key holders are centralized entities and are completely responsible for maintaining stability of the system.

 **Debatable Promises**

 * Further, the promise of being “fully backed and over-collateralized by mainstream assets” is debatable.
 As eluded earlier, USDD is 65% backed by Tron’s native token TRX.
 Secondly, the actual “collateral” in the burn contract only adds up to a CR of 85%.
-The rest comes from reserves, which were voluntarily stacked up.
+The rest comes from reserves, which were voluntarily stacked up by TDR members.
 * In consequence, the promised CR is also a matter of perspective.
 The TRX deposited by the TDR is currently worth less than the outstanding USDD.
 The collateral is not very well diversified, and an above-market price is used to measure TRXs’ collateral value on the website.
 * In its outdated [docs](https://docs.usdd.io/usdd-issuance/over-collateralization-and-transparency), USDD claims to have a CR of over 319%.